acn-sbuad/ava-kurs-databricks/README.md

 We will be working with a repository that contains two Databricks workbooks and unit tests both for the notebooks and dataset.

-In GitHub, fork [the repository](https://github.com/acn-sbuad/ava-kurs-databricks) to your personal GitHub account, and let's get started!
+In GitHub, fork [the repository](https://github.com/acn-sbuad/ava-kurs-databricks) to your personal GitHub account.

+Create a new branch __data-cleaning__ which derives from the __main__ branch.
+Let's get started!

 ## Task 3 - Generate a personal access token for GitHub